mit-orcd/orcd-docs-edit/docs/filesystems-file-transfer/transferring-files.md

 You can run `rsync --help` to print out a full list of flags that can be used with the `rsync` command.

+!!! note
+    To `rsync` files to/from the new login nodes on Engaging, you will need to authenticate with Duo.

 ### Moving files between ORCD Systems

 If you need to move files between ORCD systems you can do so one of two ways.